End-point assessors are in demand. In fact, thousands will be needed as end-point assessments continue to ramp up.

 SDN works with FE recruitment agencies such as Protocol, who liaise closely with a number of EPAOs to supply end-point assessors.

-- In case you missed it, here’s the link again to our Level 3 Award in Undertaking End-Point Assessment
+Visit the Level 3 Award in Undertaking End-Point Assessment page for more details.